 - High energy bills.
 If your energy and water usage hasn’t changed but your energy bills continue to increase, ask your plumber If your water heater is the source of the problem.

-- Inadequate Heating – If your water heater isn’t heating the water in your home properly, your bathing, dish washing, and clothes washing can be hindered greatly.
-This complication can be caused by the accumulation of sediment in the water heater’s storage tank.
-When the water becomes warm, the minerals separate from the liquid and descend to the bottom of the storage tank, forming a barrier between the burner and the water.
-The heating element will struggle to heat the water as the sediment builds up, and your water heater could cease operation entirely.
-Therefore, if you suspect the buildup of sediment, you should have your plumber address the problem soon.
+- Your water isn’t hot enough.
+This can happen when sediment has accumulated in the water heater’s storage tank.
+Over time, warm water causes minerals to separate from the water in the tank and settle at the bottom of the tank.
+The sediment can form a barrier between the burner and the water.
+The heating element struggles to heat the water as the sediment builds up, and your water heater could stop working entirely.

-- Rusty Water – Steel tanks and pipes are known to rust and corrode, forming holes and leaks.
+- Rusty water.
 If red-tinged water is flowing out of your faucets, rust in the water heater is likely the culprit.
-Both old and new water heaters can develop rust, and this problem may call for a water heater replacement if the rust buildup and leaking is extensive.
+Both old and new water heaters can develop rust, and you may need to replace the water heater to solve the problem.